 This year, Breakaway from Cancer invites race spectators to join us as we build the World’s Largest Cancer Support Team.
 Inside the Breakaway from Cancer tent at the lifestyle festival visit our photo booth to snap a picture in support of cancer survivors everywhere and share your photo using #breakaway.
 After the race, find your photo at facebook.com/BreakawayfromCancer.

-Celebrating cancer survivors everywhere, the Breakaway Miles take place at four finish lines during the Amgen Tour of California before the professional riders roll across the finish line.
-It's a special one-half to one-mile walk to honor the millions of cancer survivors worldwide and takes place in Sacramento, Cambria, Santa Barbara and Thousand Oaks.
+Celebrating cancer survivors everywhere, the Breakaway Miles take place in three host cities during the 2015 Amgen Tour of California.
+It's a special approximately one-half mile walk to honor the millions of cancer survivors worldwide and takes place in Lodi, Pismo Beach and Pasadena.
+Register now

-During the Amgen Tour of California in our Breakaway Mile cities we will honor a local cancer survivor as Breakaway from Cancer Champion for making a difference within their community and inspiring others.
-Each Champion will also present the Breakaway from Cancer Most Courageous Rider jersey, awarded to a cyclist who best exemplifies the character of those engaged in the fight against cancer - courage, sacrifice, inspiration, determination and perseverance.
+During the 2015 Amgen Tour of California in our Breakaway Mile cities we will honor a local cancer survivor as Breakaway from Cancer Champion for making a difference within their community and inspiring others.
+Each Champion will also present the Breakaway from Cancer Most Courageous Rider jersey which is awarded daily to the cyclist who best exemplifies the character of those engaged in the fight against cancer - courage, sacrifice, inspiration, determination and perseverance.